Aeroluna/LunaCoopMod/README.md

 Many of Nova's unit cooldowns are so long that they usually are used once at the start of a fight and then never again.
 Reduced cooldowns should help her in longer fights.

+- Increased attack speed of Railgun Turrets by 100%.
+- Reduced duration of Railgun Turrets built by Raven Type-II from 60 seconds to 30 seconds.

+Despite being an elite Raven, they actually end up dropping worse Auto-Turrets with lower DPS and can't hit air.
+Now the Railgun shoots twice as fast but the duration is reduced by half to compensate.

+- Fixed a bug where the attack range indicator for Railgun Turrets was larger than intended.

+Fun fact: it was using the range for the Build Railgun Turret ability rather than the weapon range.

 ## Stukov

 - Changed Infested Banshee P2 Deploy ability to allow casting while moving.